Ethernet Quality: Channel Level vs Component Level Rating

 If you have been shopping on the trueCABLE website recently, you likely noticed a drastic expansion of our “Terminations” section.
 As we add connection components to our line of Ethernet cable to become a “one stop shop” the primary focus is not only ease of use, but also guaranteed performance.
 As long as you install the cabling system according to the ANSI/TIA 568 set of standards.

-One way we strive to bring this extra level of quality is by component level testing of our keystone jacks and field termination plugs to extremely strict ANSI/TIA 568 2.D guidelines.
-When trueCABLE introduces patch cables they will also be required to meet this strict metric as well.
+One way we strive to bring this extra level of quality is by component level testing of our keystone jacks and field termination plugs to extremely strict ANSI/TIA 568 2.D guidelines. trueCABLE recently introduced patch cables that also meet these strict metrics as well.

 Take this snippet from one of our keystone jack listings, for instance: